mfkabdelnaby/data-science/README.md

 # Data Science Using Python

 I am including complete data science guide for beginners.
-This repo is obviously un-complete; it is going to be updated as I learn new tools from various sources.
+This repo is going to be updated as I learn new tools from various sources.

-## Data Science Important Packages
+## Data Science Fundamental Packages

 * [numpy](https://github.com/mustafarrag/data-science/blob/master/numpy.ipynb): A package useful for dealing with arrays and matrices
 * [pandas](https://github.com/mustafarrag/data-science/blob/master/pandas.ipynb): A package useful for dealing with databases